mtrzc0/POLX/doc/kernel/memory_management/virtual_memory.md

 # Process perspective
 Process virtual memory is created by execve syscall, and can be managed by mmap, brk or sbrk syscalls.
 ![process_virtual_memory](../../drawings/process_vm.png)
+Process mappings allocation starts at the end of stack.